 Courtney is analytical and aggressive in her approach to litigation and confidential pre-litigation negotiations.
 Courtney represents employees in all aspects of employment-related litigation including individual discrimination, harassment and retaliation cases, as well as wage and hour and misclassification disputes.

-Courtney also provides advice and counsel to employees about employment agreements to ensure employees understand what they are signing and to protect employees from unreasonable and illegal provisions.
+Courtney also provides advice and counsel to employees about employment and severance agreements to ensure employees understand what they are signing and to protect employees from unreasonable and illegal provisions.

 Courtney has litigated employment cases before state and federal courts, arbitrators, the Securities and Exchange Commission, and the California Department of Industrial Relations, including cases arising under the Fair Employment and Housing Act (FEHA), Dodd-Frank Act, Americans with Disabilities Act (ADA), Family Medical Leave Act (FMLA), California Family Rights Act (CFRA), California Constitution and California Labor Code on a variety of matters including: whistleblower retaliation, interference with statutory rights to family and medical leave, harassment and discrimination based on gender, disability, pregnancy, race, age, national origin, and sexual orientation, and various wage and hour violations.
 Courtney has also successfully represented classes of employees in wage and hour matters in both State and Federal Court.